 When on deck at night, no matter how much light ambient light is present, all crew should carry a flashlight or headlamp.

-All crew should have a set of personal protective equipment including sailing gloves, boat shoes, waterproof jacket and pants, sun and/or safety glasses, hat with chinstrap, etc. A sailing knife must be carried while underway and sailing.
+All crew should have a set of personal protective equipment including sailing gloves, boat shoes, waterproof jacket and pants, sun and/or safety glasses, sun shading hat with chinstrap, etc. A sailing knife must be carried while underway and sailing.

 All crew should have general working knowledge of the vessel’s station diagram and systems, including navigation and communication devices, electrical systems, rigging, firefighting, and water removal.
 Familiarity with these systems is vital to the safety of all crew.
 Knowing where things are and how they work is the responsibility of every person on board SV Ventura.